-Breathe works together on ten high impact actions in which local areas can continue to drive down smoking prevalence in their communities and reduce the many health, social and economic costs of smoking.
+Breathe works in partnership with others across the region to drive down smoking prevalence to reduce the many health, social and economic costs of smoking.

 Around 60%